Exifers/javascript-and-friends/README.md

-# javascript-and-friends
+# Javascript & Friends
-A maintained list of interesting technologies and resources about javascript ecosystem and related tools.
+A maintained list of Javascript technologies, frameworks and resources.

 ## Core libraries and frameworks
 | Name                          | Transpilation |